 First of all, I want to let you know that I am not a psychologist or any other type of doctor but I was fatherless and did suffer from emotional abuse and didn't even know it.
 So, tell me how many of you grew up without your fathers and have suffered from some form of emotional abuse.
 And why isn't there much even written about it?
-But I want to be the first to say publicly there is a connection between fatherlessness and psychological abuse.
+But I want to be the first to say that I saw publicly a connection between fatherlessness and psychological abuse.

 This Should Prove The Connection